-It happens to so many swimmers, and there’s a chance it’s happened to you: you swam competitively in high school or college.
-Or you even just picked up swimming as an adult.
-You pushed your body to swim faster, get stronger, and win races.
-You used to be so consistent with your swimming.
+It happens to so many swimmers, and there’s a chance it’s happened to you: you swam competitively in high school or college, or you even just picked up swimming as an adult.
+You pushed your body to swim faster, got stronger, and won races.
+You used to be so consistent with your swimming!

-Then BAM!
-Something stops you from getting in the water every day.
-You get bored, injured, busy or maybe you don’t have access to train with a team.
-Now you can’t even imagine how you used to swim so much.
+Then something stopped you from getting in the water every day.
+You got bored, injured, busy or maybe you weren’t able to train with a team.
+Now you can’t imagine how you used to swim so much.

-If it’s been awhile since you’ve completed a good swim workout, here’s your guide to get back to that strong swimmer you used to be.
-And be sure to download the MySwimPro app for all the tips, training plans and support you need to get back in the pool.
+If it’s been a while since you’ve completed a good swim workout, here’s your guide to get back in the water.
+Be sure to download the MySwimPro app for more tips, training plans and support to help you get back in shape!

 1. GET YOUR FEET WET

 “Do or do not, there is no try.”

 If you want to get back into swimming, we can promise you that you’ll feel excited to train again after your first swim back.
 The hardest step is often the first step.
 Once you get to the pool, you’ll feel energized!

 Head to the pool and get a short 10-20 minute swim in.
 Get used to being back in the water and stretch it out.
 You can’t expect to be as fast as you used to be, so take things slow and try a couple easy sets.
 Don’t put any pressure on yourself for this first swim.

 Once you’re comfortable, ramp up your training with a swim workout from the MySwimPro app.
 Pick a workout on your phone or smartwatch, watch the technique drill videos, and head to the pool.
 No more worrying about writing your own swim sets!

 Related: 7 Benefits of Keeping a Swim Log